lf-/blog/content/posts/flakes-arent-real.md

 #### Example

+This could be equivalently done with the overlay invocation trick above on pkgs.

 For example, this defines a very practical NixOS module that meows at the user on the console on boot: